ANZAC Day Observance

 A commemorative coin commissioned for the service honors the military’s role on one side and that of the Cathedral on the other.

-As planned, the ANZAC Day observance has a special service at 11 a.m.
-Friday, April 25, in the sanctuary.
-Among the Australian and U.S. officials to speak will be James Baker, former U.S. Secretary of State, and former Ambassador Linnet Deily, the Cathedral’s senior warden.
+As planned, the ANZAC Day observance has a special service at 10 a.m. on April 25 in the sanctuary.
 The Cathedral Choir will present hymns that honor the supreme sacrifice of those who serve.

-In support of the service, a brief military procession on Texas Avenue at 10:45 a.m. by the Texas A&M Corps of Cadets will include a cavalry escort, drum corps and a gun carriage with casket representing the Unknown Soldier.
+In support of the service, a brief military procession on Texas Avenue at 9:45 a.m. by the Texas A&M Corps of Cadets will include a cavalry escort, drum corps, and a gun carriage with a casket representing the Unknown Soldier.
 Members of the Australian Defence Force Academy (ADFA) will convey and encircle the casket as a focal point within the sanctuary.

 Walton appreciates the Cathedral’s role in the proceedings: “This couldn’t have happened without the church.”

-“ANZAC Day at Christ Church will be a holy occasion,” says The Rev. Barkley Thompson.
+“ANZAC Day at Christ Church will be a holy occasion,” says the Very Rev. Barkley Thompson.
 “I am deeply honored that Christ Church Cathedral was asked by Consul-General Walton to host the first-ever ANZAC Day observance in Houston.

-“For Australians and New Zealanders, ANZAC Day has the importance and solemnity of our Independence Day, Memorial Day and Veterans Day combined.
-I am equally gratified that former Secretary of State James Baker and former Ambassador (and current Cathedral Senior Warden) Linnet Deily will represent both the United States and the Episcopal Church.”
+“For Australians and New Zealanders, ANZAC Day has the importance and solemnity of our Independence Day, Memorial Day, and Veterans Day combined.”